 - What will we sustain?
 Improve?
 What can we do better next time?

-Instead of having one post-mortem after a project, AARs happen in small task-focused groups of people, followed by action by those same people.
+Instead of having one post-mortem after a project, AARs happen in small task-focused groups of people throughout a project, followed by action by these people.

 An AAR is all about emergent learning, and putting the learnings into a practice as soon as possible.
 With most post-mortems, they take place once the project has been completed or – worse – after the project has failed.
 As a side effect, ‘finger pointing’ is another aspect I’ve often experienced with post-mortems; who’s accountable for those things that have gone wrong?!